What to do following a death

 If your partner had superannuation you may also be entitled to a super payment.
 You need to contact their super fund and find out if you could be eligible for any payments.

 You should also carefully consider the implications of passing on assets to children or other family members and friends and bypassing yourself.
 This can affect your asset position and may result in changed payment rates.

 Relatives and friends do not have to pay the debts of the person who has died unless the debts are in joint names.
 Debts can be paid from the estate.

-If you would like help to work out a budget, manage your financial affairs or if you are in financial trouble, you can speak to a financial counsellor by contacting any of the following:
+If you'd like help to work out a budget, manage your financial affairs or if you're in financial trouble, you can speak to a financial counsellor by contacting any of the following: